How to Avoid Plagiarism - Steps to a Plagiarism Free Paper

 - No need to cite common knowledge.

-During the research process, some words or phrases might stick to your mind that you accidentally include them in your own writing.
-To clear the doubt, it is better to run your paper on a plagiarism checking program and catch this kind of issue before submitting your work.
+Some words or phrases might stick to your mind that you accidentally include in your writing during the research process.
+Run your paper on a plagiarism checking tool and catch plagiarism before submitting your work to clear the doubt.

-It means taking someone else’s work and passing it on as you own.
-Keep in mind that you are committing plagiarism if you copy text from the internet and pass it on with your name.
+It means taking someone else’s work and passing all of it on as your own.
+Keep in mind that you are plagiarizing if you copy text from the internet and pass it on with your name.
 This is one of the most serious types of plagiarism and can result in severe consequences.

-Verbatim plagiarism means copying the source text and pasting it into your own document without making any changes.
-If the sentence structure and most of the words are the same as in the source, then you are committing verbatim plagiarism.
+Verbatim plagiarism occurs when you copy the source text and paste it into your own document without making any changes.
+If the sentence structure and most of the words are the same as in the source, then it is verbatim plagiarism.

 Paraphrasing is all about rewriting the text in your words without changing the actual meaning.
 Paraphrasing the original source information without proper citation is a very common type of plagiarism.
 As long as you cite sources, paraphrasing is not plagiarism.

-The most important factor in avoiding plagiarism is to properly cite the sources.
-You have to correctly format all the sources used in your work.
-If you include the source information in the wrong place, it will be considered as plagiarizing.
+The most important factor in avoiding plagiarism is to cite the sources properly.
+You have to format all the sources used in your work correctly.
+If you include the source information in the wrong place, it will be considered plagiarizing.

-Most of the style guides require proper in-text citation, bibliography, a reference list where you have to list down all the references.
+Most of the style guides require proper in-text citation, bibliography, and a reference list to list down the references.
 An incorrect citation can constitute plagiarism.

-Contact us and get a well-written custom paper according to your requirements.
-Remember, it is always better to get professional help in crafting any type of academic paper from scratch.
+Place your order now and get a well-written custom paper according to your requirements.
+Remember, it is always better to consult the best essay writing service in crafting any academic and professional paper from scratch.